 SCS 9001 registrants are invoiced 60 days in advance of their registration renewal month and the fee can be paid by credit card, check, or wire transfer.
 Accounts more than 30 days in arrears are inactivated and the SCS 9001 registration is no longer available except to make the payment.

-Close Gaps and Report SCS 9001 Measurements – Progress is evaluated through internal audits and management reviews.
+Close Gaps – Progress is evaluated through internal audits and management reviews.
 All gaps must be resolved and completely closed before the organization is deemed fully conforming with SCS 9001.
-One quarter of SCS 9001 measurements must be collected and reported to the Measurements Repository System (MRS).

-Certificate of SCS 9001 Registration – A certification body must verify that all effective processes are in place, ensure the validity of SCS 9001 measurements, and clear all non-conformance.
-Then, the certification body can approve the application online and mark the registration records as certified, which are now available for public view.
-The organization is formally recognized as a certified SCS 9001 registered organization and receives a Certificate of SCS 9001 Registration.
+Certificate of SCS 9001 – A certification body must verify that all effective processes are in place and clear all non-conformance.
+Then, the certification body can approve the application online and mark the registration records as certified and make available for public view.
+The organization is formally recognized as a certified SCS 9001 registered organization and receives a Certificate of SCS 9001 conformance.

-Certification body auditors have permission-based access to their SCS 9001 registered client accounts.
-They can check, validate and update the client information as well as verify that collected measurements are consistent with their scope.
-Certification bodies also approve the registrations online and update the registration records.
+Certified Audits - Certification body auditors have permission-based access to their SCS 9001 registered client accounts.
+They can check, validate, update the client information, and approve and update registration records.

 Get involved with SCS 9001

 Interested in joining our Supply Chain Security Working Group?
-Join leaders from global service providers, equipment suppliers, software providers and consultants to evolve SCS 9001 to meet the ever changing cybersecurity and supply chain risk management (SCRM) landscape.
+Join leaders from global network providers, equipment suppliers, cloud solutions providers, software developers, connected device manufacturers and consultants to evolve SCS 9001 to meet the ever changing cybersecurity and supply chain risk management (SCRM) landscape.